makersacademy/chitter-challenge/README.md

 ### Prepare Testing Infrastructure

-Added Sinatra and Capybara to the gemfile.
+- Added Sinatra and Capybara to the gemfile.

+- Added testing gems and app file to `spec_helper.rb`, also configures Capybara app.

+- Wrote Hello World test to check Sinatra and Capyara all working correctly.
+Red.

+- Created `app.rb` with route for '/' returning Hello World.
+Green.

 ### User Stories 1, 2, 3